Many self-development experts say that you are the average of the five people you spend the most time with.

 Six months after I cut off contact, he tried to get in touch with me a few times, at which point I couldn’t hold my feelings in anymore, and sent a long message explaining why I didn’t want to associate with him.
 This decision proceeded to blow up in my face, sparking a day-long argument through Facebook messenger that left both of us feeling terrible.

-Dealing with negativity from strangers or acquaintances should be the least troublesome, since you won’t have emotional ties to them.
-As mentioned in the article on Two Stages of Overcoming Social Anxiety, realize that people’s thoughts and opinions are a reflection of their own perceptions, experiences, and insecurities.
+Dealing with negativity from strangers or acquaintances should be the least troublesome compared to friends or family, since you won’t have any strong emotional ties to them.
+As mentioned in my article on the Two Stages of Overcoming Social Anxiety, realize that people’s thoughts and opinions are a reflection of their own perceptions, experiences, and insecurities.

 In dealing with any negative influence, don’t waste your time and energy criticizing them or trying to argue with them and make them see things from your side.
-This will only cause them to become defensive, incurring further arguments, and spreading negative energy.
+This will only cause them to become defensive, incurring further arguments, and spreading negative energy around.